Last Updated on October 18, 2023 by Melissa Reome

 Remember: The lower the temperature you cook the meat, the lower carryover cooking temperature rise

 Testing the Best Temperature for Cooking Standing Rib Roast

 To decide the best method I cooked two rib roasts in my Hestan range:

-For the first, I set the Hestan Dual-Fuel Range on the roast function at 275°F until 120°F .
-I then removed the rib roast from the oven while the temperature of the oven was increasing to 500°F. Once at temperature, the roast went back in the oven and was seared for 10 minutes at 500°F with the convection roast function.
+For the first, I set my range on the roast function at 275°F until 120°F. I then removed the rib roast from the oven while the temperature of the oven was increasing to 500°F. Once at temperature, the roast went back in the oven and was seared for 10 minutes at 500°F with the convection roast function.

 The second I roasted at 225°F until 120°F and then seared at 500°F. Some even prefer to cook a standing rib roast under 200°F but I don’t want to spend all day cooking if it isn’t necessary.
 I fully realize that both will work, I just wanted to see if there is any real advantage to one temperature over the other.

 My goal again is to have edge to edge pink meat cooked perfectly all the way through.
 No outer band of medium well or well done on my medium rare rib roast.
 When I pulled the roast from the oven it was 120°F and the internal temperature rose to 135°F after resting for 30 minutes.
 Yes, I was still in the medium-rare range which I wanted, but I was aiming for 130°F.

 A 15 degree rise in temperature wasn’t too bad because I pulled the roast early just in case.
 Also, this was an approximately 4 pound roast.
 Please note, if this had been a larger roast, there is a much greater chance that the carryover rise in temperature could have been 20 degrees or more.
 I prefer a bit less variability in results if cooking an expensive cut of beef.